ftorres7382/OpenViatica/Project_Source/Documentation/Contribution_Documentation/README.md

 - Bugfixes and documentation typo fixes are always a foor icebreaker
 - How to do contributions on new functionalities
-    1. Read the documentation on the Code [here](../Code_Documentation/README.md)
+    1. Read the documentation on the code [here](../Code_Documentation/README.md)
-    2. Decide on a module/function/section that you want to work on
+    2. Decide on an issue for a module/function/section in the that you want to work on
         - Maybe a section does not have all the functionality that it should have
         - Maybe there is an in progress section that no one is working on.
         - Maybe there could be an improvement to the current arquitecture.
-            - In that case I´d accept proposals through email first to add it to the Code Documentation as something that has been approved or is in progress
+            - In that case I´d accept proposals through email with a proposal or if its something more casual, use the github discussions.
+(I could add a proposal section to the GitHub discussions, but idk)
     3. Fork this repo
     4. You can work on it as you see in your own fork, but I would recommend following the process that the main repo will do so that there is better parity
     5. When you are done with the changes, these are the steps to start incorporating the work into the main branch.